-May to October is very dry and known as the main safari season.
-With less leaves on the trees this provides a better viewing opportunity of the animals.
-May, June and July are the coldest months of the year but still have daytime temperatures of approximately 18°C (65°F).
-September and October however are the hottest months with temperature of 27°C (80°F).
+May to October: This is the main ‘safari’ season and the weather is typically hot and dry.
+With fewer leaves on the trees, this provides a better viewing opportunity of the animals.
+May, June and July are the coldest months of the year but still have daytime temperatures of approximately 25°C (77°F).
+September and October, however, are the hottest months with temperatures reaching 33°C (91°F).